The Shining 3D EinScan Pro 2X Plus is the poster child of the family and offers slightly better performance than the EinScan Pro 2X.

 EXScan PRO offers a light interface with few options.
-This dramatically simplifies the 3D scanning process, but might frustrate advanced users.
-The software lacks some functionalities, such as letting users manually choose which 3D scan (within a same project) they wish to keep or discard at any point in time.
+This dramatically simplifies the 3D scanning process but might frustrate advanced users.
+The software lacks some functionalities, such as letting users manually choose which 3D scan (within the same project) they wish to keep or discard at any point in time.

 Note: Shining 3D worked a collaboration with Siemens PLM Software to offer “Solid Edge SHINING 3D Edition” software.
 We didn’t have the chance to test it ourselves, but its purpose is to accompany the engineering process by giving the users advanced re-meshing and design tools (including reverse engineering, generative design, convergent modeling, synchronous modeling, and simulation) once the 3D scan is complete.